 With the exception of claim expense assumptions, the Company reviews actual and anticipated experience compared to the assumptions used to establish policy benefits on a quarterly basis and will update those assumptions if evidence suggests the assumptions should be revised.
-The Company expects to complete its annual review and any necessary updates of the cash flow assumptions used to calculate the liability for future policy benefits during the third quarter of each year.
+During the third quarter of 2023, the Company completed its annual assumption review resulting in a decrease in its total liability for future polity benefits.
+The decrease was primarily the result of updated mortality assumptions, which had a favorable impact on the liability for future policy benefits for the Company's Financial Solutions business and an unfavorable impact on the Company's Traditional business.
 Updates may occur in other quarters if information becomes available during the quarter that indicates an assumption update is necessary.
 The Company has elected to lock-in claims expense assumptions at contract inception and those assumptions are not subsequently reviewed or updated.